 Lua package is available in official repositories of major Linux distributions, you can install the latest version using the appropriate package manager on your system.

-Note: The current version of Lua package in EPEL repository is 5.1.4; therefore to install the current release, you need to build and install it from source as explained below.
+Note: The current version of the Lua package in the EPEL repository is a little older, therefore to install the latest release, you need to build and install it from the source as explained below.

 Install Lua from Sources

-Then to build and install the latest release (version 5.3.4 at the time of this writing) of Lua, run the following commands to download the package tar ball, extract, build and install it.
+Then to build and install the latest release (version 5.4.4 at the time of this writing) of Lua, you need to download the lua source file or run the following commands to download the package tarball, extract, build and install it.

 Once you have installed it, run Lua interpretor as shown.